AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \verbinclude "DOX_BOXING_TUT_MAIN2.txt"

-For programmers who know C++ 17 type \c std::any already, this is not too surprising.
+For programmers who know C++17 type \c std::any already, this is not too surprising.
 The pure C++ language standards do not suggest such code, because C++ is a strongly type-safe language!